Healthy Homes Assessment Parkvale

 Home Assessments Parkvale for Rental Properties

-There are a variety of things to be able to examine in a home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of things to check when conducting a home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist advice, call today to book your rental property house evaluation.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be extremely costly for property managers and landlords.
+For professional advice, call now and schedule your rental properties home evaluation.

 home assessments for rental properties